Skip to content

 Firstly, anyone not born in the sixties can skip reading further.
-Secondly, no humour is intended, this being nothing but a nostalgia trip.
+Secondly, no humour is intended, this being nothing but a nostalgia trip about life in India during the 70s and 80s.

-The India of 70s/80s had Sholay, Gavaskar, Rajesh Khanna and Rajdoot GTS (Bobby).
+Life in India during the 70s and 80s had Sholay, Gavaskar, Rajesh Khanna and Rajdoot GTS (Bobby).
 Airlines allowed you to smoke onboard – and also offered toffees.
 We had the Hindu rate of growth (at least till the mid 80s).
 Then we had falling reserves, an unsustainable fiscal situation, the Punjab violence and the Shah Bano case.
 But we kids knew nothing about that.

 What we did know was that – ‘Jo biwi se suchmuch kare pyaar, wo Prestige se kaise kare inkaar’!
 This line from an ad from that innocent period could be loosely translated to – ‘A cooker is the best gift of love.’
 Now this may seem a bit misogynistic in today’s woke times, but it hit home and was one of the most successful tag lines ever.
 It resonated so much in my mind that on getting married in 1990, I presented one to The Wife with much fanfare on her birthday.
 Boy, that did not go well!